The landscape of Mexico is very diverse. While it’s famous for its stunning beaches, the country also boasts deserts, mountains, jungles, and more.

 From Baja California all the way down to Oaxaca, there are many opportunities for whale watching.
 Cabo San Lucas, Mazatlan, and Puerto Vallarta are all popular places to spot these majestic creatures.

-Best Time to Go to Mexico for Cheap Prices
+Cheapest Time to Travel to Mexico

 I can’t stress enough that the best deals are found during the week.